You are here

 FAQs, Details, and Use Cases

 1. What schools have to report Indicator 11 data?
 A referral generally will be made to a child’s district of residence, then that school would report the data.
-A private school would never be reporting the Indicator 11 data, as the private school does not complete the evaluation.
-A referral could be made for a child below compulsory school age, currently enrolled in a public school, parentally placed in a private school, or receiving home-based education.
+A referral could be made for an child currently enrolled in a public school or for an unenrolled child (i.e., a child who is below compulsory school age, parentally placed in a private school, or receiving home-based education).

-2. What is the timeline for the evaluation process?
+2. What is the timeline for the referral/evaluation process?
 A parent must give consent for their child to be evaluated for special education eligibility.
 This consent must be given by a signature on the required form provided to the parent by the LEA.
 The date upon which the LEA receives the signed consent to evaluate form is the day that starts the 60-day timeline, as per §115.78(3)

 1. Ideally, the date upon which the parent signs the required form is the same day upon which the LEA receives that signed form.
 If this is the case, the 60-day timeline begins on that date.